 Luckily, there are many areas in your current marketing strategy that don’t require a huge overhaul.
-Here are a few minor adjustments you can employ today!
+Below are a few marketing tweaks you can employ today!

 A flourishing social media presence is a must for real estate agents who want to connect with their network.
 With various platforms changing constantly, it’s understandable that some app features can be missed.
 Here are a few small ways to boost your posts and online profile:

 Your profile biography serves as the front cover of your social media presence.
 If someone were meeting you for the first time, how would you introduce yourself and your business?
 It’s easy to skip over basic information when you’re creating in-depth, valuable content.
 But it’s important to clearly identify what you do, who you do it for, and where you’re located.
 Even something as simple as adding “Calgary realtor specializing in commercial properties”, for example, in your bio can offer more clarity.

 Unfortunately, including a cloud of 30 hashtags underneath your post or within the comments is an outdated strategy for attaining reach.
 Today, well-researched and relevant hashtags are far more effective at directing your posts towards your target audience.
 Spending a bit more time researching great hashtags to use instead of lumping a bunch of just-okay hashtags together can help you clarify the subject and intent of your posts.